Touring the country on two wheels is a pleasure.

 But I am writing this article for those of you that have not done it and are considering your first long trip.
 I would like to suggest that you arrange your route so that you average something closer to 500-600 km per day rather than 1000.
-Further, that you make the early days on the road the longer ones.
+Furthermore, stretch the early days of your trip.
 Besides being easier and safer for all concerned, this pace gives you plenty of time to visit the sights you encounter, and to meet the locals, as it were.

 There is an infamous award that is well known amongst those of us on two-wheels.
-It is called the ‘Iron-Butt Award’ (or as we call it in South Africa, the “Lam-Gat”.)
+It is called the “Iron-Butt Award” or as we call it in South Africa, the “Lam Gat”.
 This is provided in exchange for proof that you have travelled 1610 km in any one 24-hour period while on the roads.
 Like motorcycle racing on the public roads, this ‘event’ tends to be a self-correcting problem and therefore, in my opinion, should be avoided like the plague by most motorcyclists.
 It seems to me that there is nothing macho about flashing that award around.
 Rather, it is like advertising and being proud about having done something stupid.
-[Quick note to those that think I just called all who have earned such an award ‘stupid’ – I did not.
-I said that doing 1610 km in 24 hours is stupid.
-Not all those that have done so are mentally deficient, by any means.
-I am not stupid but I have done more than a few stupid things in my life, including a Lam-Gat or two.]

-The Iron Butt Association and now Bike Talk in SA (Lam-Gat); are groups that promote such events and actually very safety-oriented groups.
+The Iron Butt Association (USA) and Lam Gat (RSA); are groups that promote such events and are very safety-oriented groups.
 They preach the good word, and they do all that they can to encourage safe practices during the rides.
-They strongly advocate proper conditioning of the riders, proper attention to the mechanical condition of their motorcycles, respect for speed laws, etc. They even make available rather valuable Tips to everyone who might want to do some long distance rides.
+They strongly advocate proper conditioning of the riders, proper attention to the mechanical condition of their motorcycles, respect for speed laws, etc. They even make available rather valuable Tips to everyone who might want to do some long-distance rides.
 Unfortunately, because some people can handle doing 1610 km in 24 hours does not in any way mean that most can.

-I think most of us who have some experience with our motorcycles can handle a number of such days in a row just fine.
-I think that nobody can handle even one 1610 km day safely, despite months of preparation and training, and the fact that most who try manage to survive the effort.
-Many motorcyclists, it should be understood, cannot do even 500 km in a single 24 hour period – safely!
+I think most of us who have some experience with our motorcycles can handle several such days in a row just fine.
+I think that nobody can handle even one 1610 km day safely, despite months of preparation and training, and the fact that most try to manage to survive the effort.
+Many motorcyclists, it should be understood, cannot even do 500 km in a single 24-hour period or less – safely!

 So, people who really want to earn that award often go to extraordinary efforts to increase their average speeds including, for example, cutting down the number of required pit stops by about half by carrying additional fuel with them in auxiliary tanks.
 Now if you could legally ride at 160 km/h, and neither you nor your motorcycle was forced to make any stops, you could earn the award in only 10 hours.
 But the reality is that YOU will average closer to 100 km/h if you try it.
 That means about 20 hours.

-I have done my share of LONG trips and I know, despite years of experience I was not sufficiently alert towards the end to constitute being other than a moving hazard towards the end of it.
+I have done my share of LONG trips and I know; that despite years of experience, I was not sufficiently alert towards the end to constitute being other than a moving hazard towards the end of it.
 In retrospect, it was not very smart nor was it safe – and I knew it at the time.